computershane/lab14/Attacktive_Directory.md

 Notes: Flags for each user account are available for submission.
 You can retrieve the flags for user accounts via RDP (Note: the login format is spookysec.local\User at the Window's login prompt) and Administrator via Evil-WinRM.

+Ran command ```nmap spookysec.local```

+failed, edited /etc/hosts/

+Ran command ``echo 10.2.70.52 spookysec.local >> /etc/host``` failed

+used vim to add

+Ran command >`nmap -sC -sV -oA nmap/attactive-open-ports -T4 10.10.74.184 > attacktive_directory.log`

+Ran command `nmap -p- -A -o portscan 10.10.74.184`

+What tool will allow us to enumerate port 139/445?
+Answer-`enum4linux`
+What is the NetBIOS-Domain Name of the machine?
+Answer-`THM-AD`
+What invalid TLD do people commonly use for their Active Directory Domain?
+Answer-`.local`

+#Task 4  Enumeration Enumerating Users via Kerberos

+Introduction:

+A whole host of other services are running, including Kerberos.
+Kerberos is a key authentication service within Active Directory.
+With this port open, we can use a tool called Kerbrute (by Ronnie Flathers @ropnop) to brute force discovery of users, passwords and even password spray!

+Enumeration:

+For this box, a modified User List and Password List will be used to cut down on time of enumeration of users and password hash cracking.
+It is NOT recommended to brute force credentials due to account lockout policies that we cannot enumerate on the domain controller.

+What command within Kerbrute will allow us to enumerate valid usernames?
+Answer-`userenum`

+What notable account is discovered?
+(These should jump out at you) Answer-`svc-admin`

+What is the other notable account is discovered?
+(These should jump out at you) Answer-`backup`